Thebuilderekes/blog/notes.md

  $password = $_SESSION['signin-data']['password'] ?? null ;

 //delete session
 unset($_SESSION['signin-data'])

 ?>
 ```
-Then as attributes on the form inputs write
+Then as attributes on the sign in htmlk form inputs write
 `value ="<?= $username_email ?>"` and same with the password input